New York Pizzas Getting Better in Bangkok

 The last two sell pizzas by the slice, which I enjoy on the spot.

-Then we’ve got Pizza Mania, which is quite popular, making deliveries straight out of their kitchen from the heart of Bangkok.
+Then we’ve got Pizza Mania, which is popular, making deliveries straight out of their kitchen.
+From the heart of Bangkok.
 I like the option when ordering on their website for baking your pizza well done.
-I couldn’t find out too much about the owner of Pizza Mania, but it’s all good, I highly recommend their pizzas in Bangkok.

 The Best Fancy Pizzas in Bangkok

-The main reason I don’t like Neapolitan Pizza is because the center is soggy.
+The main reason I don’t like Neapolitan Pizza is that the center is soggy.
 Some restaurants in Bangkok make it soggier than others.
 It depends on the hands of whoever is making the pizza.

 As the dominant variety of pizzas in Bangkok, this post won’t be complete without mentioning my favorite margherita pizzas!

 Ronin Pizza takes the top spot in my books.
-Ugly Dough is terrific, you will love their crust, that is when it’s not overloaded with sauce and cheese.
+Ugly Dough is terrific.
+You will love their crust, that is, when it’s not overloaded with sauce and cheese.
 Daniello makes yummy margherita pizzas around the Lad Prao area of Bangkok.

 Traditional pizzas have what’s called Leopard Spotting, where spots of dark char are visible under the pizza as well as the crust.
 It is typically more pronounced in wood and coal-fired ovens.
-If a local Thai sees many scorched marks on the crust, it’s a big no-no in their eyes.

 That said, most of the best Neapolitan pizzerias or Italian restaurants are written up on popular food websites.
 The names Pizza Massilia, Pizzeria Mazzie, and Peppina come up as the de facto best of the best